What Parents and Teens Should Know About Eating Disorder Treatment

 Eating disorders and icebergs are more alike than one might think.
 Picture an iceberg floating in a vast ocean: You can only see the tip of the iceberg and have no idea of what is under the surface of the water.
 Most people look at an eating disorder the same way, only seeing what is on the outside, above the water.
 This generally represents the behavioral parts of an eating disorder – weight, size, shape, purging, excessive exercise, and so on – the things that you can see, measure, and quantify.

 The biggest issues with an eating disorder (and iceberg) are what you cannot see, that which is under the water.
 After all, that is the part of the iceberg that sunk the Titanic.
-Below the water level of an eating disorder is the mental preoccupation, the mental “noise,” the fixation, and distress that is going on in his or her mind.
+Below the water level of an eating disorder is the mental preoccupation, the mental “noise,” the fixation, and distress that is going on in their mind.
 Parents sometimes say, “Well, she gained her weight back or stopped bingeing, so she must be better.”
-Unfortunately that is not usually the case.
+Unfortunately, that is not usually the case.
 Despite looking better on the outside, this young person often still cannot even think straight and sometimes you do not even know it.
 We can help with that.

 Eating disorders, like icebergs, are deceiving because the parts you can see are just a small fraction of the underlying problem.
-You can look like you do not have an eating disorder, but the underlying issues are there, and can be deadly.
+You can look like you do not have an eating disorder, but the underlying issues are there and can be deadly.

 So, what does this mean for parents and teens?
 It means there is no known quick fix for this illness.
 Eating disorders are tough, but we understand them and how to help people get better.

 We have the ability and commitment to individualize services: To look different for every family that walks through The Emily Program’s doors.
 Our adolescent services staff is trained specifically to work with the families and developmental needs of adolescents.
-We have experience and the understanding to work with the different developmental stages of a 12 year old, 14 year old…even a 20 year old.
+We have experience and the understanding to work with the different developmental stages of a 12-year-old, 14-year-old… even a 20-year-old.

 There are a lot of differences between working with adults and adolescents in treatment.
 The biggest one is that with adults, the treatment is voluntary.
 Those individuals are walking through the doors because it was their decision to do so (well, most of the time).
 On the other hand, adolescents are usually seeing us because they have been told they need to by a parent or other adult in their life.

-Our adolescent specific providers work on building rapport, meeting adolescents and parents where they are to get the best treatment plan and approach in place.
+Our adolescent-specific providers work on building rapport, meeting adolescents and parents where they are to get the best treatment plan and approach in place.
 We work collaboratively with families while providing psycho-education and the innate ability to straddle both worlds – the involuntary teenager and the often scared parents who are trying to get their child the best treatment possible.

 Why choose The Emily Program?

 We can personalize your experience and care by integrating your knowledge of your family and self with our expertise in treating eating disorders.
-We offer a wide-spectrum of interventions, from Family-Based Treatment (FBT) to Dialectical Behavioral Therapy (DBT skills), so if one thing does not work we are going to try something else.
+We offer a wide spectrum of interventions, from Family-Based Treatment (FBT) to Dialectical Behavioral Therapy (DBT skills), so if one thing does not work we are going to try something else.
 I tell people we have tenacious clinicians here, and our persistence and depth of commitment to helping kids recover is unmatched.

-We need help, now what?
+We need help.
+Now what?

 The first step you will do is to set up an appointment for your child to complete a diagnostic assessment, sometimes referred to as an intake.
-This is a comprehensive assessment to explore what brought you to making the call to us so we can make a clinical diagnosis and treatment recommendations.
+This is a comprehensive assessment to explore what brought you to make the call to us so we can make a clinical diagnosis and treatment recommendations.